 Rural Agriculture Sector

 The first panel of the diagram below shows the rural agriculture sector.
-The TPA curve depicts the total product of the rural sector.
-With the increase in labour inputs, the total product increases and reaches the maximum at point A. The capital and rural traditional technology are constant.
+Moreover, the TPA curve depicts the total product of the rural sector.
+With the increase in labour inputs, the total product increases and reaches the maximum at point A. Also, the capital and rural traditional technology are constant.
 That is, labour is the only variable factor of production.
 At point A, LA quantity of labour is employed in the agriculture sector.
 The marginal product of labour (MPA) is zero at this point as the total product has reached its maximum.
-Surplus labour is the labour employed beyond the LA quantity of labour.
+Furthermore, Surplus labour is the labour employed beyond the LA quantity of labour.

 The wages are determined by the average product (instead of marginal product) as Lewis assumed that all workers contribute equally to the total product.
 The wage level WA is the level of wages in the rural agriculture sector.